fubar2/treeval_gal/punchlist/README.md

 Called by [nuc_alignments](nuc_alignments)

-### Note that PAF is an optional output from minimap outputs.
-Galaxy's minimap can produce a bam transparently to convert to a bed for viewing.
+#### PAF is an optional output from minimap.
+Galaxy's minimap can produce a bam transparently to convert to a bed for viewing without pfaffing about with paf

-This 33 line DDL subworkflow to make bed files from paf is redundant for TreeValGal.
+This 33 line DDL subworkflow to make bed files from paf is largely redundant for Galaxy use.

 ```
 #!/usr/bin/env nextflow